MagicLu550/nukkit_mariataframework/README_EN.md

 Currently loading plugins with plugin.yml is supported.

 The class that inherits the task will be started immediately if you add a public int startNow;

+getReflectLoader method
+Regulation: The plugin using the MariataPluginBase as the main class must use mariata.oml

+Use of custom hub methods

+//this is the main class that inherits MariataPluginBase

+this.getReflectLoader(this,(obj,clz)->{

+/ / Object processing

+If(obj instanceof xxx){

+Object processing

+}

+},new String[]{root package name});
+After using this method, all objects will be loaded here, and all objects can be loaded in lambada expressions.

+Such as: processing all objects that inherit AAA class

+this.getReflectLoader(this,(obj,clz)->{

+/ / Object processing

+If(obj instanceof AAA){

+}

+},new String[]{root package name});